 Throughout your research candidature you will work toward producing your final thesis.
 There are some key points to keep in mind when you start this process.

 Your thesis must be a coherent and cohesive whole.
 You can submit a thesis including publications but we don't accept thesis by publication.
-Refer to the relevant Thesis and Examination policy and discuss this with your supervisor.
+Refer to the relevant Thesis and Examination policy (pdf, 392KB) and discuss this with your supervisor.

 There are also certain formatting and referencing requirements that are outlined below.